 Soledad is located in beautiful Monterey County and is home to Correctional Training Facility.
 Located along one of the world’s most scenic coastlines, the area offers ideal climate, cultural diversity and a unique blend of small town and big city opportunities.
 The National John Steinbeck Center, the California Rodeo and wineries throughout the region, make this a great place to visit and live.
 Also in Monterey County is the world famous Pebble Beach golf course and Big Sur State Park.

 In the early months of 1946 the Carlyle Thorpe property four miles north of Soledad, on Highway 101, was selected as a suitable location for the new prison that would become the Correctional Training Facility (CTF), and 936.15 acres was purchased at a cost of $239,465.67.
-In August 1946, the first dormitory was constructed to house inmates at South Facility and was attached to San Quentin as a farming camp.
-In August, 1949, work was started on the construction of Central Facility housing the first inmates on December 3, 1951.
-In March, 1956, work was started on the construction of North Facility housing the first inmates in September, 1958.
-(Research by Jeff Soares)
+The prison began in 1947, as a minimum-medium security facility, housing 600 inmates in war surplus army barracks.
+Later known as South Facility, the prison was attached to San Quentin as a farming camp.

 Local Inmate Family Councils (IFC’s) are a gathering of family and friends of the incarcerated who meet regularly with Wardens to support visiting since keeping strong family connections with loved ones is a powerful rehabilitative tool.
 These IFC’s promote visiting by clarifying rules and regulations as well as discussing health, education, vocational training, packages, books, and related issues.
 For more information on connecting with a local IFC, please visit the Statewide IFC website.